Transcript: The Answer to the Pritikin Puzzle

 You can also look at it another way.
-This is what’s called terminal-deoxynucleotidyl-transferase-dUTP-nick-end-labeling or "tunel" imaging, which measures DNA fragmentation, cell death.
+This is what’s called terminal-deoxynucleotidyl-transferase-dUTP-nick-end-labeling, or “TUNEL” imaging, which measures DNA fragmentation—cell death.
 Dying cells show up as white spots.
-So again, this is the before, what the blood of your average woman can do to breast cancer cells.
-If can kill of a few.
-But then after 12 days of healthy plant-based living their blood can do this.
+So again, this is the before—what the blood of your average woman can do to breast cancer cells.
+It can kill a few.
+But then, after 12 days of healthy plant-based living, their blood can do this.

 This is that programmed cancer cell death.
 After eating healthy, their own bodies were able to reprogram the cancer cells, forcing them into early retirement.
 It’s like you’re an entirely different person inside.

 How does a simple dietary change make one’s bloodstream so inhospitable to cancer, in just a matter of days?
 That was the next question they set out to answer, and they finally did, in 2011.
 “Here we sought to determine the underlying mechanisms for these anticancer effects.”
 And what they came up with was IGF-1.

 If you measure the blood levels of insulin-like growth factor-1 before and after 11 days on a plant-based diet with exercise, IGF-1 levels significantly drop.
 And IGF-1 binding protein levels significantly rise.
 That’s one way our body tries to protect itself from cancer—from excessive growth—by releasing a binding protein into the bloodstream to tie up IGF-1.
 It’s like our body’s emergency brake.